GestaltCogTeam/BasicTS/tutorial/training_with_BLAST.md

 ## 1  BLAST Dataset Overview

 The [BLAST](https://arxiv.org/abs/2505.17871) dataset is a large-scale time-series corpus created specifically for **Universal Forecasting Models**.
 Thanks to its rich and diverse samples, BLAST enables **faster convergence**, **notable reductions in computational cost**, and superior performance even with limited resources.
+The BLAST data is now available at [huggingface](https://huggingface.co/datasets/ZezhiShao/BLAST).

 BasicTS provides native support for BLAST and can be used to train models such as **TimeMoE** (decoder-only architecture) and **ChronosBolt** (encoder-decoder architecture).
 Before you start, follow the BasicTS [README](../README.md) to clone the codebase and set up the environment.

 ## 2  Data Preparation